-Obviously if you are returning to the workforce, or still have an essential job, you should be provided adquate PPE.
+Obviously if you are returning to the workforce, or still have an essential job, you should be provided adequate PPE.
 If you are not, bring your own but demand it be provided.
 If the client claims they are not the employer of record and not the responsible party, bring this issue to your steward.

-Early guidance for the event and production industry, if you have encountered other guidance please share.
+Early guidance from ESA for the event and production industry, if you have encountered other guidance please share.

 The individual’s decision to return to work amid staged re-opening is a difficult one.
 The governor’s office has offered this guidance to the TWC.